Ghasak/CPP_APIs/docs/professional_notes/tipes_and_tricks.md

   - Create your data container (array, string..etc.) to still alive out of the scope that it is been created in, which will offer us more contorl

+2. In C++, when working with raw pointers, it is almost always recommended to declare the pointer, whether initialized or not, within the same scope, known as the Parent-Scope, as the `delete` keyword.
+However, for `new` keyword of allocations, it is possible to have the allocation in an inner-scope, also known as the Child-Scope, within the Parent-scope.
+   - Same goes to assign the pointer once it is done with it at the end of the `Parent-Scope` with `nullptr`.

 ## Pointers

 1. It does not make sense to perform a pointer-arithmetics on an `object pointer` as it